cs3110/textbook/testing/exercises.md

 as `ListSet`.

-Based on the specification comments of `Set`, write an OUnit test suite for `ListSet` that does black-box testing of `size` and `insert`.
-We've already got you started in the provided file `test_sets.ml`.
-Write enough tests to detect at least one bug in both `size` and `insert` without ever reading their implementations.  *Hint: `empty` and `to_list` are both correctly implemented, so you can rely on those.*
+Based on the specification comments of `Set`, write an OUnit test suite for `ListSet` that does black-box testing of `size` and `choose`.
+Write enough tests to detect at least one bug in both `size` and `choose` without ever reading their implementations.

 &square;